abdonkath/MTA_Ridership/README.md

 ![MTA Subway Prophet Prediction](visualizations/sub_prophet.png)

 Comparing to the previous graphs, this model follows the trend of the actual ridership more precisely, including the steady drop during summer and rebound in the fall.
 It also captures weekly seasonality better than ARIMA but it still quite underestimate the peaks.
-The MAPE for the model is 9.14%, which is more accurate than the previous models.

 We also added U.S holidays to see if ridership patterns changed around those dates.
 We chose random holidays to test the accuracy of each model.